emqx/emqx/README.md

 emqttd requires Erlang R17+ to build.

 ## Goals

 emqttd is aimed to provide a solid, enterprise grade, extensible open-source MQTT broker for IoT(M2M) applications that need to support ten millions of concurrent MQTT clients.

+* Easy to install
+* Massively scalable
+* Easy to extend
+* Solid stable

 ## Features